TOC Logo

 To understand the concept of machines: finite automata, push down automata, linear bounded automata, and Turing machines.

-To compare the complexity of problems.
+To understand the concept of algorithm, and compare the complexity of problems.

 Course Outcomes